Types of Concrete Anchor Bolts

 Types of Anchor Bolts

-Cast-in-place anchor bolts are cast directly into wet concrete.
+- Cast-in-place anchor bolts are cast directly into wet concrete, often called 'wet-set' anchor bolts.
 Once the concrete cures and hardens, the bolt becomes fully secured.
 This is the simplest yet strongest type of anchor bolt you can use.
+Common versions of cast-in place anchor bolts include L bolts and J bolts.

-Post Installed anchor bolts are installed into the concrete after the concrete has been poured and hardened.
-In order to install a post-installed anchor bolt, a hole must be drilled into the concrete to the accurate depth.
+- Drop-in anchor bolts are installed into the concrete after the concrete has been poured and hardened, and commonly referred to as 'dry-set' or 'post-installed' anchor bolts.
+In order to install a post-installed anchor bolt, a pilot hole must be drilled into the concrete to the correct depth, after which the bolt may be screwed in.
+Common versions of drop-in anchors include wedge anchors and sleeve anchors.

 1. Wedge Anchor Bolts